Costa Farms

 I keep a lot of plants on my screened porch.
 At last count, there were 13 plants—from floor palms to stag horns to orchids.
 I live near tall long-leaf pines and in spring they send their yellow pollen falling down like powdered sugar onto everything below.
 The pollen even works its way onto the leaves of the plants in my screen porch.

 So after the pollen falls, I take my plants outdoors, line them up on the deck and give them a shower.
 The pollen rolls off the leaves, but sometimes I’m left with a little residue which causes water spots.
 So I gently wipe down each leaf.
-It takes a while to cover some of the multi-leafed plants (I’m looking at you, schefflera), but in the end, everyone looks happier, healthier, and shiny.
+It takes a while to cover some of the multi-leafed plants (I’m looking at you, Schefflera), but in the end, everyone looks happier, healthier, and shiny.

 Do you get water spots on your leaves?
 If you water from above (and water hits the leaves), you might.